Leaving religion behind

 Loss of safety

 Leaving a religion or religious community behind is also known as apostasy or deconversion.
 German researchers Heinz Streib and Barbara Keller pointed out five different dimensions of deconversion.
-The first one being loss of specific religious experiences, for example losing the purpose of life.
-The second is intellectual doubt, denial or disagreement with specific beliefs.
+The first dimension is the loss of specific religious experiences, for example losing the purpose of life.
+The second is intellectual doubt, denial, or disagreement with specific beliefs.
 The third dimension is moral judgement.
 The fourth consists of emotional suffering, for example feeling a loss of safety or losing social contacts.
-The final one is resigning from the religious community, such as no longer participating in meetings.
+The final dimension is resignation from the religious community, such as no longer participating in meetings.

 These five dimensions usually result in leaving the religious community behind entirely.
 They show that apostasy is not a one-time event or a simple choice, but rather it is a process.
 It should also be noted that apostasy does not always result in atheism, but can also lead to a change of faith or to leaving the church as an institution but still believing in God.